 The major producing countries in the EU are Italy, Germany, Spain, France, the UK, Portugal and Austria.
-Production in the new EU member states is strongest in the Czech Republic, Poland and Hungary, all of which have strong ceramic sectors and have traditionally exported to other EU countries.
+Production is also strong in the Czech Republic, Poland, and Hungary, all of which have growing and dynamic ceramic sectors that traditionally export to other EU countries.

-The EU ceramic industry is export-oriented with 30% of its production is sold outside the EU market.
-It is generally competitive both domestically and on international markets.
-However, since the last decade the market situation has changed considerably with the rise of low-cost products from new competitors in emerging and developing countries (China, Brazil, India, United Arab Emirates) while persisting trade barriers prevent effective access to important new markets.
+The EU Ceramic Industry is export-oriented with 30% of its production sold outside the EU market.
+It is competitive, both domestically and internationally.
+However, in the last decade the market situation has changed considerably with the rise of low-cost products from new competitors in emerging and developing countries while persisting trade barriers continue to prevent access to important new markets.

-The European ceramic industry is an integral part of the EU's economic structure, and is perhaps one of its oldest industries.
-It covers a wide range of sectors ranging from the traditional to the high-tech.
+The European ceramics industry is one of Europe's oldest industries and is an integral part of a dynamic and innovative European economy.
+It covers a wide range of sectors from time-tested materials to high-tech products.